El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Results

-Finally, we note that our extended source model can be used to extract the spectral energy distribution (SED) of compact unresolved structures in the arc.
+Finally, we note that our extended source model can be used to extract the SED of compact unresolved structures in the arc.
 We show in Appendix~\ref{app:sec:clump_sed} the case of one of the brightest point-like feature in \elanz (image 2b in Fig.~\ref{fig:multiple_images}).
 As our pixelated source model, at its fiducial resolution ($n_{\rm src}=100$), does not capture unresolved features by construction, it can be directly subtracted from the data to separate the extended source component from these unresolved features.
-It is then easier to perform photometric measurements and estimate the SED of such compact source regions, which are important tracers of the star formation history \citep[as shown in][]{Kamieneski2023}.
+It is then easier to perform photometric measurements and extract the SED of such compact source regions, which are important tracers of the star formation history of the galaxy \citep[as shown in][]{Kamieneski2023}.